-In reality, while there are a million reasons (and items) to love from Trader Joe’s, it’s not all perfect.
+In reality, while there are a million reasons (and items) to love at Trader Joe’s, it’s not all perfect.

 Besides keeping a list of items I love, I also track items I tried but wouldn’t necessarily buy again.
 Rarely is it because the product is bad – it’s more that I didn’t especially love it.

-I don’t know that it would be of any use to share my “don’t-buy-again” products but I would definitely encourage you to keep your own list.
+I don’t know if sharing my ” don’t-buy-again ” products would be of any use to share my “don’t-buy-again” products, but I would encourage you to keep your own list.